 —Olivier Laurent, interviewed by Alexander Strecker

-Editors’ note: You can find inspiration from the winners, finalists and jurors’ picks from last year’s LensCulture Street Photography Awards, 34 diverse and unique visions from around the world.
-In addition, more of Andre D. Wagner’s work can be found on his personal website.
+Editors’ note: You can find inspiration from the winners, finalists and jurors’ picks from last year’s LensCulture Street Photography Awards, and you can enter your own work right now in the LensCulture Street Photography Awards 2020.